zhenghaven/DecentRaVerif/README.md

 	* Infinite replication of **enclave platforms**
 		* Infinite replication of **Decent Servers**
 		* Infinite replication of **Decent Revokers** (w/ AuthList given by untrusted hosts / attackers)
-		* Infinite replication of **Decent App E** acting as a **server** receiving the data (w/ legitimate AuthList)
+		* Infinite replication of **Decent Verified App E** acting as a **server** receiving the data (w/ legitimate AuthList)
-		* Infinite replication of **Decent App F** acting as a **client** sending the data (w/ legitimate AuthList)
+		* Infinite replication of **Decent Verified App F** acting as a **client** sending the data (w/ legitimate AuthList)
-		* Infinite replication of **Decent Verifier** verifying Decent App E (w/ legitimate AuthList)
+		* Infinite replication of **Decent Verifier** verifying Decent Verified App E (w/ legitimate AuthList)
-		* Infinite replication of **Decent Verifier** verifying Decent App F (w/ legitimate AuthList)
+		* Infinite replication of **Decent Verifier** verifying Decent Verified App F (w/ legitimate AuthList)
 		* Infinite replication of **malicious enclaves** (generating RA quotes & LA reports)
 		* Infinite replication of **revoked enclave D** which could act as a verifier, or verified app (generating RA quotes & LA reports)
 * **Comment**:
-	* Based on previous verifications, if the attacker wants the App E and F to communicate, an identicial AuthList must be given to App F. If attackers don't want them to communicate, they can just block the message.
+	* Based on previous verifications, if the attacker wants the App E and F to communicate, an identical AuthList must be given to App F. If attackers don't want them to communicate, they can just block the message.
 Thus, in this part, a legitimate AuthList is also given to App F.
 * **Query**: If Decent Verified App E receives any message, is that message same as the legitimate message sent by App E?
 * **Query in ProVerif**:
 ```